jeron-diovis/react-app-error-boundary/README.md

 # react-app-error-boundary

-Allows you to turn `react-error-overlay` in your react-app from a mandatory-thing-you-never-asked-for into a handy-opt-in-feature.
+Allows you to turn `react-error-overlay` in your react-app from a *mandatory-thing-you-never-asked-for* into a *handy-opt-in-feature*.

 Inspired by [this SO question](https://stackoverflow.com/questions/46589819/disable-error-overlay-in-development-mode).